 1) Nano- and micro- scale thermal transport in solid structures by ultrafast optical pump-probe technique

-This projects focuses on the control of nano- and micro- scale thermal transport degradation in swift heavy ion irradiated solids by ultrafast laser optical technique called picosecond time-domain thermorelfectance (TDTR) for nuclear and fusion energy applications.
+This project focuses on study and control of nano- and micro- scale thermal transport degradation in swift heavy ion irradiated solids by ultrafast laser optical technique called picosecond time-domain thermorelfectance (TDTR) for nuclear and fusion energy applications.
 Phonon mediated thermal conduction in varios irradiated metal oxides, nitrides, alikali halides as well as novel thin films and superlattice-based thermal barrier coatings are researched.
 We are also conducting machine learning simulation to predict maximum thermal conductance across dissimilar interfaces.

 3) Visco-elastic properties of complex fluids, nanoparticle colloids, biomaterials and GHz phononic crystals by Brillouin spectroscopy

 We are investigating hypersonic viscoelastic properties of complex fluids, nanoparticle colloids, and biomaterials (protein solutions, mammalian bones, plant leaves, human body fluids) by Brillouin light scattering micro-spectroscopy using scanning 6-pass tandem Fabry-Perot interferometry coupled with confocal microscope imaging and single photon counting and VIPA spectrometer.
 This project pursues variety of optical sensing applications in biomedical, agricultural and petroleum sectors.
 Using this technique we also investigate phononic band-gap properties of oil-infiltrated periodically nanostructured polymeric phononic band-gap crystals periodically nanostructured by femtosecond laser-induced two-photon polymerization for potential application in the control of GHz acoustic waves and heat.
 We have also demonstrated surface plasmon-mediated enhancement of Brillouin scattering.